Welcome to Engel’s Coach Shop

 Plus we have put together the only instructional videos about wheelwrighting.
 You aren’t restricted to learning and watching in person – you can watch, and maybe even learn something, wherever you happen to be.

-We are continuing to a put together our video series, to include heavy wheels (new and repairs), carriage joinery, wood bending, upholstery, painting, and hub turning, with jigs, shortcuts and tips.
+We are continuing to put together our video series, to include heavy wheels (new and repairs), carriage joinery, wood bending, upholstery, painting, and hub turning, with jigs, shortcuts and tips.

 You are encouraged to order online via our secure shopping cart, call, email, or write.
-We accept Visa, Master Card, AMEX, Discover and PayPal
+We accept Visa, Master Card, Discover and PayPal

 We also ship USPS, UPS, FedEx, and truck freight.

 “In the past 25 years I have visited many Amish shops (more than one in each state) in Minnesota, Wisconsin, Iowa, and Indiana.
 I studied Melvin Dewitt’s book over and over, but your video took the mystery out of wheel building.
 Thank you!”

 “…the material you provided was excellent!
 When you zoomed in – it really helped to see the pencil marks or the sanding angles, etc. Very awesome! … I was amazed that an 1/8th of an inch or even a 1/16th of an inch could make that much difference in a wheel.”

 “Dave Engel of Montana is one of the best living wheelwrights.
 He is an old-style master wheelwright and he is a modern craftsman looking to understand and share the principles of his chosen craft.”